aivaug/VATCalculator/README.md

 > `11> GO`

-- To prepare backend environment you have to write in console:
+- To prepare project environment you have to write in console:
 > `update-database`